-Herman Quirmbach was elected in 2014 to his fourth term in the Iowa Senate.
+Herman Quirmbach was elected in 2018 to his fifth term in the Iowa Senate.
 He represents Ames and Kelley, and Grant, Milford, and Washington Townships in Story County.

 Senator Quirmbach is ranking member on the Education Committee.
 He also serves on the Human Resources, Local Government, and Ways & Means Committees, as well as the Education Appropriations Subcommittee.

 In addition, he represents the Senate on the College Student Aid Commission, the Tobacco Use Prevention and Control Commission, the Tax Expenditure Committee, and the School Finance Formula Review Committee.

 Herman is active in the Ames Kiwanis Club, the Ames League of Women Voters, the Ames Chamber of Commerce, and the Story County Democratic Party.
 He has also served as Co-Chair of the Ames Veterans Memorial Committee and is currently the Treasurer and Past President of the Ames Patriotic Council.

 Herman has received a number of awards for his Senate service, including:

 Exemplary Service Award from Iowa Alliance for Arts Education (2016)

 Pacesetter Award from the Campaign for Grade-Level Reading (2013)

 Safe Community Partners Award from the Iowa Coalition Against Domestic Violence (2012)

 Gift of Clean Air Champion Award from CAFE Iowa (2012)